Beaches on the North West Side

 A beach club is located next to this beach.
 Excellent swimming conditions in calm water.
 Accessible by public bus, taxi or car.

-Beaches on the East Side
+Beaches on the South Side

-With a white sand beach, surrounded by a rocky coastline, Dos Playa has great waves.
+With a white sand beach surrounded by a rocky coastline, Dos Playa has great waves.
 Dos Playa is accessible by car.
 This is where the local surf fanatics go for their extreme surfing experience.
 Dos Playa is not for the faint of heart.
 You must be a very good surfer to go here.
 Stick to the beach if you're not up to it.
 Although swimming is not forbidden, swimmers are dissuaded from going to Dos Playa.

 Mangel Halto (Savaneta)

 A favorite place for picnics (locals and tourists) with white powder sand, mangroves, and shallow water with excellent snorkeling.
 Accessible by public bus, taxi, or car.